twallema/pySODM/docs/enzyme_kinetics.md

 model = PPBB_model(init_states,params)
 ```

 The next step is loading the experimental data from the `~/tutorials/enzyme_kinetics/data` folder and setting up our log posterior probability function for optimization.
+There are eight files, each containing data from one experiment.
 The data have the following structure,

 ```python
 df = pd.read_csv(os.path.join(os.path.dirname(__file__),'data/exp_1.csv'), index_col=0)